 Last weekend we shot our final wedding before Christmas.
 This meant that I had a rare Saturday free to catch up with my nieces.
-Even though we all live in Essex, I don’t get to see them as often as i’d like.
+I don’t get to see them as often as i’d like.
 We are usually shooting at weekends and during the week they’re obviously at school so there’s not much opportunity for family time.
 Yesterday turned out to be the perfect day to go exploring though- albeit a little cold.
 Sam couldn’t join us unfortunately as theres a mound of wedding editing still to do, so we left him to it and set off on an adventure of our own.
 We explored the grounds of the Hylands Estate.
 Sam couldn’t join us unfortunately as theres a mound of wedding editing still to do, so we left him to it.

 Learning the basics of taking a photograph